taylorbryant/jekyll-starter-tailwind-internal/README.md

-# Tailwind Jekyll Starter Kit
+# Tailwind Jekyll Starter Kit (Inline Style Version)
 A starter kit for using [Tailwind](https://tailwindcss.com) (v0.2.2) with [Jekyll](https://jekyllrb.com/) that includes:
 * A barebones Jekyll starter theme
 * A Gulp file with a default task that does the following: